-Students will also acquire a comprehensive educational background in mathematics, physics, and general education, in addition to acquired skills and knowledge in the field of computer technology, designed to develop and enhance their critical thinking and problem analysis and resolution skills.
+Students will also acquire a comprehensive educational background in mathematics, physics, and general education.
+In addition to acquired skills and knowledge in the field of computer technology, this program will enhance and develop the student's critical thinking, problem analysis and resolution skills.